Research

 Welcome to Edge Networks Group!

 Our research focus is on the design of edge networked systems to support emerging applications from the Cyber-Physical Systems and the Internet of Things.
-We investigate novel performance metrics and algorithms to cater to the requirement of sensing/collecting (data), communication/offloading, and actuation/inference for these applications.
+We investigate novel performance metrics and algorithms to cater to the requirements of sensing/collecting (data), communication/offloading, and actuation/inference for these applications.
 Our primary goal is to achieve low delay, and low energy consumption for edge devices (operating over wireless), by only collecting useful data from the environment with which an application interacts, thereby also reducing the bandwidth requirements both over the wireless and the core networks.
-The topics of current interest include (but are not limited to): Learning at the Edge, Age of Information (AoI), Computation Offloading, and Wireless Communications.
+The topics of current interest include (but are not limited to): Hierarchical Inference, Inference Scheduling Age of Information (AoI), and Wireless Communications.

 AoI Analysis and Optimization